sandeepzgk/GameProbe/server/README.md

     serverless deploy
     serverless remove   # to remove the deployed services
     ```

-4. To deploy to AWS (Static Files aka Static Web Pages or website)
+4. To export the server environment so that the the webclient "knows" where to call
     ```bash
+    serverless info --verbose | grep "endpoint" | grep -P 'http.*' --only-matching  > ./client/dist/assets/server.info
+    ```
+    - This is the file that the webclient loads to find the server URL.
+This file is ignored from commit, its only used prior to deploying the client.
+So run this before the next step.

+5. To deploy to AWS (Static Files aka Static Web Pages or website)
+    ```bash
     serverless client deploy
     serverless client remove # to remove the deployed client
     ```

-5. To deploy to different environments
+6. To deploy to different environments

     _Important Notes_:
     * By default the deploy happens to the "dev" channel, i.e. development environment of aws for testing.
 To deploy to production environment execute